Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 ‘Carbon neutral’ and ‘net zero carbon’ are often used interchangeably, but there’s a big difference.
 Working towards net zero emissions goes beyond balancing out your carbon emissions.

-A commitment to net zero carbon also requires action to reduce your emissions – the goal is to balance the emissions you produce and remove from the earth’s atmosphere, but reducing emissions must be the highest priority and you should only offset for unavoidable emissions.
+A commitment to net zero requires action to reduce your emissions to the absolute minimum – the goal is to balance the emissions you produce and remove from the earth’s atmosphere, but reducing emissions must be the highest priority and you should only offset the remaining unavoidable emissions.

-A business must have a carbon reduction target in place (for example, a 50% reduction is emissions, based on a 2018 baseline, by 2030) and for unavoidable emissions, a different type of offset is required.
-As a rule of thumb, such unavoidable emissions shouldn’t exceed 10% of the base year emissions.
+A business must have a carbon reduction target in place (for example, a 50% reduction is emissions, based on a 2018 baseline, by 2030).
+As a rule of thumb, the remaining unavoidable emissions shouldn’t exceed 10% of the base year emissions.

 The Paris Agreement